The following is a detailed list of items needed to complete the Personal Financial Statement section of your 8(a) Application.

-- If past taxes are owed, a current balance statement showing balance owed.
+- If past taxes are owed, a current statement showing balance owed along with the re-payment arrangement agreement.
 Additionally, you will need to identify the type of taxes owed, to whom payable, when due and amount.

 - Any other liabilities such as boat, motorcycle, loan statement(s), etc.